Asphult/LLMSolver/README.md

 ## Known Issues

 - Occasionally the plugin will erroneously output the error 'The active view must be a floor plan view'.
-To mitigate this, simply re-open the floor plan view.
+To mitigate this, simply close and re-open the floor plan view.

 - For certain screen resolutions, the pop-up window for the Render CSV command will have the quick selection boxes cut-off.
 Please select manually or change resolution.